SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/kyma/deploy-app-to-kyma.md

 ![deployed app](../images/deployedapp.png)

-You have to [Assign Application Roles](https://developers.sap.com/tutorials/user-role-assignment.html) to be able to access the application via the URL.
+To be able to access the application via the URL, you have to [Assign Application Roles](https://developers.sap.com/tutorials/user-role-assignment.html).

-Next step, proceed to [Integrate with SAP Build Workzone](https://developers.sap.com/tutorials/integrate-with-work-zone.html) to access the application in launchpad.
+As a next step, to access the application in launchpad, proceed to [Integrate with SAP Build Workzone](https://developers.sap.com/tutorials/integrate-with-work-zone.html).